Communications & Networks

 Protecting the gap: Wireless technology and cyber security

-By Ian Verhappen and Frank Williams
+May 15, 2009 by Ian Verhappen and Frank Williams

 Recent studies indicate that the industrial Ethernet market will grow at a compounded annual rate in the range of 30 percent per annum over the next three years.
 It is no surprise then that Ethernet technologies connected both physically and wirelessly are becoming more common in modern digital control systems.
 With the adoption of open technologies such as Ethernet, both the control system and office environment share many of the same security risks that information technology faces.
 Wireless systems introduce another variable into the system because the components are not physically joined, causing concern that this is another potential entry point into computer networks.